finalwebsites/backup4wp/README.md

 ## Update notes

 *17th November 2024*
 Added a simple update function.
-If you install Backup4WP via composer, you can update the backup tool via the update page (link in the menu).
+If you install Backup4WP via Composer, you can update the backup tool via the update page (link in the menu).
 The log-out link is fixed and redirets to the login page now.

 *5th January 2024*